vikascdy/MavenJenkinsIntegrationV1/README.md

 1. In Build section of job configuration, add a new build step 'Invoke Standalone Sonar Analysis' using Add build Step.
 2. Now Configure this build step:
    * Specify the JDK used by Jenkins job.
-   * Now for sonar runner configuration there is two ways to tell Jenkins:
+   * Now for sonar runner configuration there are two ways to tell Jenkins:
      * Specify the path to project properties file that contains the configuration of sonar runner for sonar analysis.
      * We can specify the project properties either mandatory or optional for sonar runner analyzer.